How to Answer the “Tell Me about Yourself” Question

 Because, “Tell Me about Yourself” is such an overarching question, it can be difficult to formulate a focused response.
 But to get the interview off on the right start, it’s crucial to be prepared with targeted and succinct answers.
 While there is no one right or wrong way to respond, a team of WinterWyman’s expert recruiters offer their suggestions on the best ways to answer this commonly asked interview question.

-Scott Ragusa - President, Contract Staffing
+Scott Ragusa - President, Search and Staffing

 When sharing personal information, it is usually best to err on the side of our best qualities.
 No one wants to hear that you cry at Disney movies.
 Look for examples that show the things that are important to you and will look favorable.
 Talk about charities you are committed to, volunteer opportunities that helped shape you, etc. Discuss the favorable traits you developed from a parent, mentor, or coach.
 Make it personal, but not too personal.